phideg/pdpw/README.md

 Clearly the above only works if the Rust compiler is installed as described [here](https://www.rust-lang.org/tools/install)

 ## First steps

 If you start pdpw without providing a *.pdpw file it will create a `default.pdpw` in your HOME directory.

-🚨 `Attention`: Make sure to remember the password you initially use.
-So far `pdpw` does not support changing the password.

 ## Shortcuts